Turbo Dogs

 Turbo Dogs is a Canadian animated television series based on the book Racer Dogs by Bob Kolar.
-The series is produced by CCI Entertainment and animated by Huhu Studios and Scholastic Entertainment.
+The series is produced by CCI Entertainment.
 The show premiered in the United States on Qubo on October 3, 2008 and ended on May 7, 2011.

 Premise

 Canine friends Dash, Mags, Strut, Stinkbert, Clutch, and GT learn lessons in friendship, fair play, and teamwork as they pull together to protect their reputations as the fastest dogs in Racerville in the animated series adapted from Bob Kolar's book.

 Characters

 The characters of Turbo Dogs (From left to right): Strut, Mags, Dash, Clutch, Stinkbert, and GT.